Centennial Divorce Attorneys

 If the divorce is contested, meaning that the parties do not agree on one or more issues, the process can take significantly longer.

-• A contested divorce may involve hearings, mediation, negotiations, and even a trial.
+• A contested case may involve hearings, mediation, negotiations, and even a trial.

-• The length of time it takes to complete a contested divorce can vary widely, depending on the facts of the case and the court's docket.
+• The length of time it takes to complete a contested case can vary widely, depending on the facts of the case and the court's docket.

 What to Expect During the Divorce Process in Colorado

 You can file for divorce on your own or jointly with your spouse.
-Colorado requires that at least one party must have resided in the state for at least 90 days before filing for divorce.
-Make sure you fill out all your divorce documents fully and accurately.
+Colorado requires that at least one party must have resided in the state for at least 90 days before filing.
+Make sure you fill out all your documents fully and accurately.

-If only one spouse files for divorce, they must legally serve the notice to the other spouse and provide proof of adequate procedure to the court.
+If only one spouse files, they must legally serve the notice to the other spouse and provide proof of adequate procedure to the court.

 • Divorce petition